Judges dismiss Nicholas Rossi’s appeal against extradition

 He is facing charges in the US.

-A man facing charges in the US can be extradited from Scotland after judges refused his appeal.
+A man facing charges in the US has lost his appeal against extradition from Scotland.

 Scottish ministers signed an order in September giving permission for Nicholas Rossi, 36, to be extradited, following a lengthy case in the Scottish courts.